lnsjhnssn/trubbelstudio/src/content/blog/202109 Orphelins.md

 ---
-title_english: Sound Engineer – Orphelins (2021–2022)
+title_english: Orphelins
-titre_francais: Sound Engineer – Orphelins (2021–2022)
+titre_francais: Orphelins
-description_english: Sound and Stage manager for the theatre piece Orphelins by Philippe Saire.
+description_english: Sound design for the performance Orphelins.
-description_francais: Sound and Stage manager for the theatre piece Orphelins by Philippe Saire.
+description_francais: Design sonore pour la performance Orphelins.
-pubDate: "Sep 30 2021"
+pubDate: "Sept 24 2021"
 link: https://www.philippesaire.ch/en/projets/orphelins
-cover: "orphelins.png"
+cover: "./orphelins.jpg"
-coverAlt: Image of two persons and the text Cie Philippe Saire, Orhelins de Dennis Kelly
+coverAlt: "Photo from the performance Orphelins"
+subtitle: "2021-2022 | Sound Engineer, Stage Manager | Theatre"
 ---

-**Role:** Sound Engineer
-**Company:** Cie Philippe Saire

-I worked as **sound engineer** on _Orphelins_, a theatrical piece directed and choreographed by **Philippe Saire**, based on the play _Orphans_ by **Dennis Kelly**.

-Premiere: September 2021 – Arsenic, Lausanne
-Sound Design: Jérémy Conne
-Direction: Philippe Saire
+After successfully taking on Tony Kushner’s play Angels in America, choreographer Philippe Saire tackles Dennis Kelly’s Orphans, which deals with issues of societal division, racism and family ties.
+In this electrically-paced play, which oscillates between psychological thriller, tragedy and black comedy, the author explores the theme of violence in the contemporary urban world.
+The judgement of the characters is ever-changing, subtle and unsettling.
+Victim?
+Accomplice?
+Guilty?
+Our certainties are shattered and raise the dizzying question: how far are we willing to go to protect our loved ones?
+Orphans does not offer a ready-made answer, but rather refers us to our internal capacity to face the intolerable.

+**Premiere:** September 2021 – Arsenic, Lausanne. **Sound Design:** Jérémy Conne. **Direction:** Philippe Saire. **Based on the play Orphans by Dennis Kelly.**